carraghr/TextEditor/README.md

-# TextEditor
+# Text Editor
-Text editor created in python 3
+Basic Text editor created in python 3.
+Can only read, save and create text files.